commontype-standard/commontype/01-font_file.md

 <dl dfn-type=attribute dfn-for=TableDirectory>
   <dt><dfn>sfntVersion</dfn></dt>
   <dd>File magic number.
-Must be `0x00010000` if the font file's [=primary outline representation format=] is TrueType outlines, or the four bytes `OTTO` if the primary outline representation format is PostScript outlines.</dd>
+Must be `0x00010000` if the font file's [=primary outline representation format=] is TrueType outlines, or the four bytes `OTTO` if the primary outline representation format is CFF outlines.</dd>
   <dt><dfn>numTables</dfn></dt>
   <dd>The number of top-level tables in the font file.</dd>
   <dt><dfn>searchRange</dfn></dt>